ITU-BDSA23-GROUP17/Chirp/docs/report.md

 </div>
 <br/>

-Additionally, the diagram below shows a slightly more detailed view of possible scenarios of a user journey through Chirp, in which a user enters the chirp website, logs in, or creates a profile if necessary, sends a cheep, and then logs out.
+The diagram below shows a slightly more detailed view of possible scenarios of a user journey, in which a user enters the chirp website, logs in or creates a profile if necessary, sends a cheep, and then logs out.

 <div style="text-align: center; padding: 20px; background-color: white;">